sanjeevirajm/simple_idling_resource_android/README.md

 # simple_idling_resource_android
+Implementing idling resource requires so much changes in development code and it pollutes development code.
+So i created this one to address it.

 A thread named "idlingMonitor" will keep checking whether any other background thread is running for every 20ms and notify EspressoIdlingResource.
 Pros of this technique: